 How to Play Online Poker (and How It’s Different from Live Poker)

 Poker is one of the most popular card games in existence.
 The online poker arena has become a premier destination for players looking to get in on the action.
-For decades, most players would get together with friends or head to their local casino, but this has all changed with the emergence of excellent online poker platforms.
+For decades, most players would get together with friends or head to their local casino, but this has all changed with the emergence of excellent online casino platforms.

 Online poker is wildly different from live poker, a topic we will explore in this writing at length.
 While U.S. players are mostly restricted from playing via the Internet, there are still a few states that allow US-based platforms to offer their services.
 A large portion of the current online poker scene comes from offshore cardrooms that are legal to use, but are typically frowned upon by the U.S. government.